AGirlNamedCaro/aGirlNamedCaro/Readme.md

 ### Reading List 📚
 - System Design Interview by Alex Xu
 - Practical-Oriented Design by Sandi Metz
-- All the devils are here by Louise Penny
+- All the Devils are Here by Louise Penny

 ### Fun Facts 🎉
 - Helped organize and execute Calgary’s Biggest Hackathon